wildtechgarden/www-wildtechgarden/content/about/accessibility.md

----
-aliases:
-    - /accessibility/
-    - /other/accessibility/
++++
+slug = "accessibility"
+aliases = [
+	"/accessibility/",
+	"/other/accessibility/"
+]
-title: "Accessibility"
+title = "Accessibility"
+author = "Daniel F. Dickinson" date = 2021-10-15T05:57:11Z
+publishDate = 2021-10-15T05:57:11Z
+description = """\
-author: Daniel F. Dickinson
+Daniel F. Dickinson makes his best effort to keep this site accessible and \
-date: 2021-10-15T05:57:11Z
-publishDate: 2021-10-15T05:57:11Z
-description: "Daniel F. Dickinson makes his best effort to keep this site accessible and inclusive.
-If you find something that does not meet that goal, please let him know."
+inclusive.
+If you find something that does not meet that goal, please let \
+him know.\
+"""
+summary = """\
-summary: "Daniel F. Dickinson makes his best effort to keep this site accessible and inclusive.
-If you find something that does not meet that goal, please let him know."
+Daniel F. Dickinson makes his best effort to keep this site accessible and \
+inclusive.
+If you find something that does not meet that goal, please let \
----
+him know.\
+"""
++++

 ## Statement